Token Reward Metrics

 Steps

-1. Count all satellites which has SNR ≥ 32
+1. Count all satellites with SNR ≥ 32

-3. Calculate reward based on the new number
+3. Calculate RRR based on effective satellite number

-4. Display the reward ratio in the graph
+4. Display the RRR in the graph on GEODNET console map

-Data quality is essential to the usability of GEODNET.
+Data quality is essential to the usability of GEODNET network.
 The GEODNET team is working hard to employ more metrics over time to improve data quality and determine the token rewards for miners.
-In addition to the existing metrics, we are planning to add metrics such as multi-path, network delay, etc.
+In addition to the existing metrics, we are planning to add metrics such as data shift and latency etc.

 The following table provides an overview of our reward metrics since 2022.